hrossman/pymsm/paper.md

 `PyMSM` is a Python package for fitting multi-state models, with a simple API which allows user-defined models, predictions at a single or population sample level, and various statistical summaries and figures.
 Features of this software include:
+\begin{itemize}
-- Fitting a Competing risks Multistate model based on various types of survival analysis (time-to-event) such as Cox proportional hazards models or machine learning models, while taking into account right censoring, competing events, recurrent events, left truncation, and time-dependent covariates.
+    \item Fitting a Competing risks Multistate model based on various types of survival analysis (time-to-event) such as Cox proportional hazards models or machine learning models, while taking into account right censoring, competing events, recurrent events, left truncation, and time-dependent covariates.
-- Running Monte-carlo simulations (in parallel computation) for paths emitted by the trained model and extracting various summary statistics and plots.
+    \item Running Monte-carlo simulations (in parallel computation) for paths emitted by the trained model and extracting various summary statistics and plots.
-- Loading or configuring a pre-defined model and generating simulated data in terms of random paths using model parameters, which could be highly useful as a research tool.
+    \item Loading or configuring a pre-defined model and generating simulated data in terms of random paths using model parameters, which could be highly useful as a research tool.
--  Modularity and compatibility for different time-to-event models such as Survival Forests and other custom ML models provided by the user.
+    \item Modularity and compatibility for different time-to-event models such as Survival Forests and other custom ML models provided by the user.
+\end{itemize}
 The package is designed to allow modular usage by both experienced researchers and non-expert users.
 In addition to fitting a multi-state model for a given data - `PyMSM` allows the user to simulate trajectories, thus creating a multi-state data-set, from a predefined model.
 This could be a valuable research tool - both for sharing sensitive simulated individual data and as a tool for any downstream task which needs individual trajectories.
 To the authors best knowledge, this is the first open-source multi-state model tool that allows fitting of such models while also dealing with important concepts such as right censoring, competing events, recurrent events, left truncation, and time-dependent covariates.